ibexa/documentation-user/docs/personalization/review_perso_performance.md

 It is calculated by summing up the revenue coming from products that users have purchased within 30 minutes from clicking a recommendation.

+Recommendation calls - loads recommendations, best categories for a user, reco call is send to Personalization engine.
+One call per scenario, each call can serve up to 50 items.

 Purchased recommendations is the number of products sold, without any revenue/price information.

-Conversion (or click-through) rate is an indicator of the acceptance and, subsequently, the quality of recommendations.
+Conversion (or click-through) - this statistic delivers reliable information if event tracking is implemented correctly.
+Conversion rate - an indicator which shows the recommendation effectiveness.
+The number of reco calls divided by the total number of clicked recommendations.
-It is calculated by dividing the total number of clicked recommendations by the number of recommendation calls.
 This statistic delivers reliable information if event tracking is implemented correctly.

-You can select a timeframe for the diagrams from a list of presets, or define a custom date range.
-If necessary, you can download the statistical information in XLS format.
+## How statistics are calculated

+User's flow
+User clicks a product which is not recommended, the click is not included in the statistics.
+Additional value from recommendation engine, to show recommendation block, a reco call is sent.
+When user clicks recommendation (recommended item), two events are sent:

+- user's click
+- user clicked recommended item.

+If user adds clicked recommended item to cart and buys it within 60 minutes, this item goes to purchased recommended statistics section.
+If item was worth 10 euro, the statistic increases both by 1 and 10 euro.

+Products purchased is only for commerce account types.